 Defense attorney Diane C. Bass has years of experience providing legal representation to clients in and around Orange County, CA. Money laundering cases are serious matters of both financial and criminal law.
 While one may wish to think that they have the truth on their side, the penal code can be complex and the lawyers for the prosecution will aggressively pursue criminal charges.
 It is dangerous to face these accusations without the legal advice of an experienced criminal defense lawyer.
-Diane C. Bass has an outstanding reputation across Southern California and nationwide and would seek to provide a winning criminal defense for all clients with legal issues relating to money laundering.
+Diane C. Bass has an outstanding reputation across Southern California and would seek to provide a winning criminal defense for all clients with legal issues relating to money laundering.

 What Other State and Federal Crimes Are Often Connected with Money Laundering Charges?